chiragjp/quantvoe/README.md

 R CMD install quantvoe_0.1.0.tar.gz
 ```

+You can alternatively download the [mosts recent release](https://github.com/chiragjp/quantvoe/releases) tarball and install it locally with R CMD install or devtools.

 We are in the process of submitting to CRAN, and expect it to be accessible
 through `install.packages('quantvoe')` shortly.